 Modelled on Wishlist's award winning "The House the Coast Built"in 2003, the project saw Ausmar Homes build a home from goods and services donated by the local community and local contractors on land provided by Stockland.

 Wishlist House then went on display for three weeks in January before being auctioned to buy much needed ophthalmology equipment for the local public health service.

-The entire Wishlist team is thrilled with the money raised at Sunday’s auction, and anticipate it won't be long before public eye patients on the Coast will start benefiting from a better ophthalmology service locally.
+With the 19 pieces of ophthalmic equipment now ordered, it won't be long before public eye patients on the Coast will start benefiting from a better ophthalmology service locally.

 Currently Caloundra Hospital is the location for ophthalmic services on the Sunshine Coast.
 There are just a couple eye specialists on the Coast providing attention to cataract, glaucoma, diabetes, age related macular degeneration and ocular motility, premature baby eye care and treating some emergency eye patients.
 Many patients must travel to Brisbane for treatment and often find themselves on long waiting lists.